BarJan/IMDbApp/README.md

 # IMDbApp
-An Android Studio project done for MSApps
+An Android Studio project done for MSApps.
 App uses few fregmants, and only two activities - splash and main.

 This app loads a json movies list from the api: https://api.androidhive.info/json/movies.json